matthew-pm/pmdt-practical/README.md

 #### Other Requirements
-You can use Adobe XD or Figma to design variant B. If you use Figma, include a link to your design file within this project repo.
+You can use Adobe XD or Figma to design variant B. If you use Figma, include a link to your design file within the README at the root of your project repo, or a new file in `pmdt-ux/`.

 You should include any ideations or iterations.
 For example, if you created low-fidelity wireframes like sketches, include those too!